15 espresso grinders tested

 The grinders tested in this category are affordable and offer a good mix of intuitive operation and good grinding results.

-Test winner for beginners: Sage Smart Grinder Pro
+Test winner for beginners: Sage Smart Grinder Pro The affordable all-rounder

 Grinder: 40 mm stainless steel cone grinder | Grinding degrees: 60 | Loudness: relatively loud